giuseppeantoniomotisi/boneageassessment/README.md

 </p>

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.This dataset splitting is not the one provided by RSNA.
+> This dataset splitting is not the one provided by RSNA.
 For more information, [RSNA documentation](https://github.com/giuseppeantoniomotisi/boneageassessment/blob/fe9983fb9211d5209c455c57918fba75577d5ce0/documentation/markdown/RSNA.md).

 ### Dataset
 First of all, the dataset is preliminarily analyzed.
 The preliminary analysis is divided into: